Compostable / Biodegradable / Oxo-degradable

-A lot of companies are ‘green-washing’ their products, meaning they advertise that it is eco-friendly when in fact, it is not.
+One of the reasons it's really important to understand these terms is that a lot of companies are ‘green-washing’ their products.
+This means that something is advertised as being eco-friendly when in fact, it is not.

-It is imperative for the consumer to have knowledge of the materials they are buying and to be conscious of the fact that no matter what type of material/product, it must be subject to appropriate disposal and recovery processes.
-However, this is all very confusing and there isn’t enough information on products to educate the consumer, so we’ve done some research to help you out!
+It is imperative for the consumer to have knowledge of the products they are buying and to be conscious of the fact that no matter what type of material, it must be subject to appropriate disposal and recovery processes.
+However, this is all very confusing and there often isn’t enough information on products to educate the consumer, so we’ve written this guide to help you out!

 Composting can reduce the volume of organic waste quite significantly, while the compost produced can be used for agricultural and horticultural purposes.
 About 50% of all domestic waste comprises organic material, a percentage that is set to grow in the future owing to the growing popularity of compostable products.